-This paper presents an efficient method to let a drone detect whether it has been hijacked.
-This method reduces some error problems with a novel approach that only uses the gyroscopes and GPS data and simplifies the calculation procedures comparing with DATE method, this is easy to be implemented on any drone.
-On the other hand, the accuracy of this method may not high enough comparing with DATE method in straight line trajectory situations when the drone has not been hijacked, due to the measurement and calculation error problems.
-So another contribution in this paper is using both DATE method and the proposed method to guarantee the high results accuracy of the GPS spoofing attacks detection.
-In addition, the most complex calculation procedures of both methods are based on INS, most of the variables in the proposed method can be directly taken from the operating autopilot, so the complexity of run both methods is low.
+This article presents an efficient method to let a drone detect whether it has been hijacked.
+This method reduces some error problems with a novel approach that only uses the gyroscopes and GPS data and simplifies the calculation procedures compared with the DATE method.
+This is easy to be implemented on any drone.
+On the other hand, the accuracy of this method may not be high enough compared with the DATE method in straight line trajectory situations when the drone has not been hijacked, due to the measurement and calculation error problems.
+So another contribution in this article is using both the DATE method and the proposed method to guarantee the high results accuracy of the GPS spoofing attacks detection.
+In addition, the most complex calculation procedures of both methods are based on INS, and most of the variables in the proposed method can be directly taken from the operating autopilot, so the complexity of running both methods is low.